-For year-to-date 2016, our interest expense increased \$41 million to \$199 million primarily due to an increase in average borrowings related to the October 2015 \$1 billion note issuance and June 2016 \$700 million note issuance.
+For year-to-date 2016, our interest expense increased \$58 million to \$295 million primarily due to an increase in average borrowings related to the October 2015 \$1 billion note issuance.

-Other Income (Loss)
+Other Income

-For year-to-date 2016, our other income (loss) increased \$4 million to \$80 million primarily driven by a distribution received from Easton Town Center, LLC resulting in a pre-tax gain of \$108 million, partially offset by a \$36 million pre-tax loss on extinguishment of the 2017 Notes.
-In the first quarter of 2015, we recognized a pre-tax gain of \$78 million due to the divestiture of our remaining ownership interest in the third-party apparel sourcing business.
+For year-to-date 2016, our other income increased \$8 million to \$83 million primarily driven by a distribution received from Easton Town Center, LLC resulting in a pre-tax gain of \$108 million, partially offset by a \$36 million pre-tax loss on extinguishment of the 2017 Notes.
+In 2015, we recognized a pre-tax gain of \$78 million due to the divestiture of our remaining ownership interest in the third-party apparel sourcing business.